 NARRATRICE

-The regulars - painters, American writers, Swedish dancers, a whole legion of models, Russian white émigrés, Cocteau and a young boyfriend - had been drinking and dancing there since the armistice.
+The regulars - painters, American writers, Swedish dancers, a whole legion of models, white émigrés from Russia, Cocteau and a young boyfriend - had been drinking and dancing there since the armistice.

 TC : 04 17 11

 NARRATRICE

 Two young girls talked loudly at a distant table - Kiki and her girlfriend Thérèse.
 They wore bright colored makeup, and were decked out in jewelry from ear to wrist.
 But they were not wearing hats.
 The waiter repeated the house rules to them: no drinking without headwear.